jfalcou/eve/doc/html/_sources/manual/functions/predicate/is_imag.rst.txt

      constexpr /* implementation defined */ is_imag = {};
    }

-Function object returning True if and only if the parameter is zero.
+Function object returning True if and only if the parameter is imaginary.

 ********
 Synopsis